meteocima/virtual-server/docs/pages/event.md

 Emitter is an object which can emits multiple events of the same kind,

-Event emission can be listened by multiple listeners, and can happens from multiple goroutines.
-Event invocation also is completely synchronized and can occur in multiple goroutines.
+Event can be listened to by multiple listeners.

+Both events emission and listening can happen in different goroutines.
+The implementation synchronizes all accesses to internal `listeners` field using a channel of `listenerAction` structs.

 #### func  NewEmitter